RaphaelFelten/MaterializeModal/README.md

 #### on(event, callback)
 Binds an event (click, keypress, ...) to the modal.
 The callback gets the `event` data as its parameter.
 #### setContent(content)
 Removes all  dynamic content from the modal (the fixedContent from the options will not be affected) and sets the content passed in.
-The content must be a string.
+The content must be a string or a DOM Element.
 #### addContent(content)
 Adds content to the end of the modal.
-Content must be a string and may contain HTML.
+Content must be a string or a DOM Element.
 #### removeContent(selector)
 Removes content based on a HTML query selection.
 For example:
 `modal.removeContent('.myNiceDiv')`